benbuck/rbtray/README.md

 # RBTray

 RBTray is a small Windows program that runs in the background and allows almost any window to be minimized to the system tray by:

-- right clicking its minimize button
+- Right-Clicking its minimize button
-- shift-right-clicking on its title bar
+- Shift-Right-Clicking on its title bar
-- using the Windows-Alt-Down hotkey
+- Using the Windows-Alt-Down hotkey

 Note that not all all of these methods will work for every window, so please use whichever one works for your needs.